CodingAvenue/codestop-course-php-advance/content/ManipulatingFiles/ManipulatingFiles.q.md

  - It writes the specified file to the output buffer.

  - It returns the symbolic link of the specified file.

+/// type=SS, answer=[4]

+Which statement best describes the `file_get_contents()` function?

+ - It deletes the content of the specified file.

+ - It displays the content of the specified file.

+ - It returns the symbolic link of the specified file.

+ - It reads the content of the specified file into a string.

+ - It writes the content of the specified file to the output buffer.

 +++